pavithrarani/pavithrarani.github.io/README.md

 -
 ### Next Topics of interest
 - RUST programming
-- WEB technologies , Performance of applications using CLOUD.
+- AWS , Performance of applications using CLOUD.
 - Artifical Intelligence.

 ### Would like to continue working in
 - Sony Digital TV